Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] The development team's strengths and weaknesses.
 - [x] The business context for the product.

+It's the same as Q81, just slightly differently phrased question.

 #### Q111.
 You are facilitating a meeting to decompose user stories and, unexpectedly, a development team member cannot attend.
 What should you do?

 - [ ] Hold the meeting and update the person who could not attend later.